 Accumulated IC-DISC income (for periods after 1984) is accounted for on line 13 of Schedule L. The balance of this account is used in figuring deferred DISC income in Part V of Schedule J.

 Schedule N

-Export Gross Receipts of the IC-DISC and Related U.S. Persons
+Export Gross Receipts of the IC-DISC and Related U.S. Persons the same information for the IC-DISC's next largest product or service.

 Product Code and Percentage